homestar92/ring-lardner-transcriptions/Sick 'Em.md

 This dope fit in perfect with what Jack Barnett had been tellin’ me.
 I made up my mind right there that the thing was worth tryin’; but it took all the nerve I had to spring it on Red.
 My chancet soon come.
 He was put off the field in the second innin’ and I got myself chased right afterward.
 He was sittin’ in the clubhouse with his head in his hands when I come in.

 “Red,” I says, “we couldn’t be worse off’n we are, could we?”
-He didn’t pay no attention. “‘We’d be better off if we had somebody that could pitch, wouldn’t we?”
+He didn’t pay no attention.
+“We’d be better off if we had somebody that could pitch, wouldn’t we?”
 I says.

 “What are you drivin’ at?” he ast.